 What’s the timeline?

 The Vision 2020 Team was formed by General Synod 2018.
 It will give its final report and recommendations to General Synod in June 2020.
-At General Synod 2019, the Vision 2020 Team is presenting an intermediate report [LINK http://images.rca.org/docs/synod/2019Workbook.pdf#page=98] and asking for significant feedback from synod delegates, who will spend time considering each scenario in discussion groups.
+At General Synod 2019, the Vision 2020 Team presented an intermediate report and asked for significant feedback from synod delegates, who spent time considering each scenario in discussion groups.

 How was the team formed?